derlin/rickroller/docs/rickrolling.md

 Suppose we want to redirect on click.
 The first instinct is to change all the `href` attributes of `<a>` tags to point to the rickroll URL.
-This, however, is tedious and may tip off the user: hovering a link shows the URL on desktop.
+This, however, is tedious and may tip off the user: hovering over a link shows the URL on desktop.
 Even worse, some links are used for navigation or other purposes than just redirecting, so the page may break unexpectedly.

 A better, cleaner solution is to capture `click` events in Javascript and trigger the redirect